What the playoff and New Year's Six bowl games would be today

 Monday, Dec.
 30

 8 p.m.
-ET: Capital One Orange Bowl: No. 10 Penn State vs. No. 24 Virginia Tech (Hard Rock Stadium in Miami Gardens, Florida)
+ET: Capital One Orange Bowl: No. 10 Penn State vs. No. 23 Virginia (Hard Rock Stadium in Miami Gardens, Florida)

 Wednesday, Jan.
 1

 5 p.m.
-ET: Rose Bowl Game presented by Northwestern Mutual: No. 6 Utah vs. No. 8 Minnesota (Rose Bowl in Pasadena, California)
+ET: Rose Bowl Game presented by Northwestern Mutual: No. 5 Utah vs. No. 8 Wisconsin (Rose Bowl in Pasadena, California)

 8:45 p.m.
-ET: Allstate Sugar Bowl: No. 5 Alabama vs. No. 7 Oklahoma (Mercedes-Benz Superdome in New Orleans)
+ET: Allstate Sugar Bowl: No. 6 Oklahoma vs. No. 9 Florida (Mercedes-Benz Superdome in New Orleans)